|

 22 |

-Strings containing Spaces must be enclosed by Quotation Marks.
-A Quotation Mark in a strings must be escaped by an other Quotation Mark.
+Strings containing spaces must be enclosed in quotation marks when sent to the card.
+A quotation mark within a string must be escaped by another quotation mark.
 Example: TX "Entity Name" "She said, ""Yes""!"<CR> |

 . |